FelipeMartins96/IN1102_AM_fatc_2019.2/README.md

   - outputs results for project's second question
 - `rand.py`
   - outputs the rand index from the dataset labels and question1 output folder
+- `result_analyser.py`
+  - outputs results data and a 2D cluster visualization using principal component analysis